Magical place!

 In November 2013, Francois Mitjavile visited Copenhagen, Denmark, to conduct two tastings: Commanderie de Bordeaux, the Copenhagen chapter, and the Danish wine journalists.

-During two days, I tasted the following Tertre Roteboeuf: 2012, 2011, 2008, 2007, 2006, 2003, 2001, 2000, 1998 and 1997 and several vintages of Roc de Cambes: 2012, 2011, 2006, 2005, 2000 and 1998.
+Over two days, I tasted the following vintages of Tertre Roteboeuf: 2012, 2011, 2008, 2007, 2006, 2003, 2001, 2000, 1998, and 1997, and several vintages of Roc de Cambes: 2012, 2011, 2006, 2005, 2000, and 1998.

-CHÂTEAU ROC DE CAMBES
+ROC DE CAMBES

 The Côtes de Bourg district is about 30 km southwest of Saint-Émilion, on the right bank of Dordogne-river.
 Most of the wines here are rustic and simple, but you also find a handful of well-made, concentrated, and complex wines at reasonable prices.